There is something oddly satisfying about having my private ssh keys only on a hardware device where they cannot be directly accessed.

 ssh-rsa AAAa1NUMBERSandLETTERS COMMENT

-I suggest changing to COMMENT to something more descriptive, like your name or email address then save that off your github or digitalocean.
+to something more descriptive, like your name or email address then save that off your github or digitalocean.

-Add the following to your .bash_profile so that your ssh agent (gpg-agent) will know to also use your yubikey.
+) will know to also use your yubikey.

 gpg-agent &> /dev/null